mlecriva/SPL_Meter/README.md

 # SPL Project

-Software solution of the SPL Project - University of Portsmouth - 2019
+Software solution of the SPL Project - University of Portsmouth - 2019</br>

 # Environement Installation

-Run the setup scrip to install arduino IDE and ESP32 driver for the IDE. </br>
+Run the setup scrip to install arduino IDE and ESP32 driver for the IDE.</br>

-use `./setup.sh` or `bash setup.sh`
+Use `./setup.sh` or `bash setup.sh`</br>

+# Build a project

+To build project, go on desired `.ino` project directory and run `make`</br>